microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/simulation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represent an attack simulation and training campaign of a tenant.
+Represents an attack simulation training campaign in a tenant.

 Attack simulation and training is a service available as part of [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/defender-for-office-365?view=o365-worldwide&preserve-view=true).
 This service lets users in a tenant experience a realistic benign phishing attack and learn from it.
 The service enables tenant administrators to simulate, assign trainings, and read derived insights into online behaviors of users in the phishing simulations.
 The service provides attack simulation reports that help tenants identify security knowledge gaps, so that they can further train their users to decrease their susceptibility to attacks.